AlexRuzin/ActiveTransportFilter/README.md

 As a result, I cannot "dynamically" change the config for the filter engine, I need to stop WFP entirely, refresh the config, and restart WFP.

 **Update** removing the `KMUTEX` in the callout was the fix.

+### Issue with `vcpkg` and libcurl

+This is mostly a note for myself, but the issue is that I require libcurl.lib to be statically linked to the service, rather than dynamic linkage.
+Using the `vcpkg` manifest, I managed to get the dynamic linking working, along with the vcpkg that compiles libcurl (and inih, but this is a header-only file so no lib required), but it does not work with static linking.

+I'm looking into fixes.
+Potential fix is to remake the solution using CMake, and instruct the compiler to force static linkage, but this is not ideal.

 ### Example of Callout Handlers Working